Pokémon Mystery Dungeon: Explorers of Sky: New features

 Lookalike items will start to appear early in the game; they have different effects from their original counterparts, and are distinguished by having a letter swapped or changed in its name (for example, while an Oran Berry heals 100 HP to its eater, an Oren Berry deals 10 damage).
-A new location appears during the story's progression named Spinda Café.
+A new location appears in the only town during the story's progression named Spinda Café.
 It serves as a location to make drinks, recycle items, find new optional dungeons, obtain rare items and new missions, and see team members and recurring Pokémon hanging around.
-After completing the game's main story, the remaining Generation IV Pokémon that were not present in Explorers of Time and Explorers of Darkness; both forms of Shaymin, the Origin form of Giratina available only for a few dungeons, and Arceus in the form of a statue in Destiny Tower, have returned since their in-game debut in Pokémon Platinum, which was released the year after the original games.
-Throughout the entire game, the player is able to unlock music tracks in the Sky Jukebox, which allows players to play the game's entire soundtrack.
+After completing the game's main story, the remaining Generation IV Pokémon that were not present in Explorers of Time and Explorers of Darkness, for example, both forms of Shaymin, the Origin form of Giratina available only for a few dungeons, and Arceus in the form of a statue in Destiny Tower, have returned since their in-game debut in Pokémon Platinum, which was released the year after the original games.

+Throughout the entire game, the player is able to unlock music tracks in the Sky Jukebox, which allows them to play the game's entire soundtrack.
 This feature was recycled in the Nintendo Switch and Steam port of Shiren the Wanderer: The Tower of Fortune and the Dice of Fate in 2020, then for its smartphones port in 2022.

 Explorers of Sky expands on the plot of Explorers of Time and Explorers of Darkness.
-One such is the event Pokémon Shaymin, located in a new location called Shaymin Village, and a new side story for Shaymin available after finishing the main story and graduate from the Guild.
-One of the new locations, Shaymin Village, along with its dungeon, Sky Peak Mountain Path, references Mystery Dungeon: Shiren the Wanderer and its main dungeon Table Mountain, as the progress from a village to the top of the mountain, checkpoints spread in the main dungeon, and a boss at the mountain's peak function equally in both games.
+One such is the event Pokémon Shaymin, located in a new location called Shaymin Village, and a new side story for Shaymin available after finishing the main story and graduating from the Guild.
+One of the new locations, Shaymin Village, along with its dungeon, Sky Peak Mountain Path, references Mystery Dungeon: Shiren the Wanderer and its main dungeon Table Mountain, as the progress from a village to the top of the mountain, checkpoints spread throughout the main dungeon, and a boss at the mountain's peak function equally in both games.

 Through completing the main storyline of Explorers of Sky, five new Special Episodes will be gradually unlocked at certain points of the game which add unique stories expanding on side characters of the game, and explores the background of several other characters, sometimes new to the plot.
 They involve playing as the specified characters of the episode as opposed to the player's protagonist and partner; namely Bidoof, Wigglytuff (as Igglybuff), Sunflora, Team Charm (as Lopunny), and Grovyle.

 Version exclusives

-Many new locations are available in both the main story and its special episodes, along with new items and lookalike items, and Pokémon and items who were available exclusively in Explorers of Time or Explorers of Darkness now present in the same game.
-As Explorers of Sky had noticeable differences with the original games, content such as Wonder Mail, now named Wonder Mail S, were not cross compatible.
-Other minor exclusivity includes new background artworks for the game's main menu, faster saving time, and more ways to obtain exclusive rescue quests.
+Many new locations are available in both the main story and its special episodes, along with new items, lookalike items, and Pokémon which were previously exclusive to Explorers of Time or Explorers of Darkness.
+With Explorers of Sky having noticeable differences with the original games, content such as Wonder Mail, now named Wonder Mail S, were not cross compatible.
+Other minor version exclusives include new background artworks for the game's main menu, faster saving time, and more ways to obtain exclusive rescue quests.